Conceptual Overview - OpenADR and Plaid

 Plaid and OpenADR certification

 The OpenADR alliance maintains a product certification process, and a publicly available list of certified products.
-Certification provides a stamp of approval that the VEN will integrate into OpenADR VTNs easily, so most load shifting programs require certification.
+Certification provides a stamp of approval that the VEN will integrate with certified OpenADR VTNs, so most load shifting programs require certification.

 Plaid itself is a full implementation of OpenADR 2.0b, certified by the alliance.
 After installation, Plaid customers get their own fully certified OpenADR 2.0b VEN, meaning they get listed on the Alliance list of products as though they had built it from scratch.
 As part of the Plaid implementation we walk our customers through the certification process and guarantee certification.